-As described in section 5.1, we have chosen to try to keep participants in the trial until all participants have a minimum of 48 weeks follow-up and the trial will be close to reporting [53].
+As described in section 5.1, we have chosen to try to keep participants in the trial until the trial will be close to reporting [53].
 Treating with adalimumab for longer than 48 weeks is consistent with how adalimumab is used in practice in patients who are maintained on it successfully, so will contribute valuable longer term evidence about the intervention.
 This approach is likely to foster better commitment among participants and is supported by the PPI panel.